polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/prelaunch.md

 Testing in a confined network will help you prepare for potential failures in a real network with many collators and validators and constraints like bandwidth and latency.
 The more closely you can simulate a real network for testing, the more sure you can be that your runtime upgrades will succeeds.

-See the [cumulus tutorial](/tutorials/connect-other-networks/relay-chain) to learn how to use the `polkadot-launch` tool for such testing.
+See the [Cumulus tutorial](/tutorials/connect-other-chains/relay-chain/) to learn how to use the `polkadot-launch` tool for such testing.

 ## Examples